mdang/ga-lessons/http/README.md

 * Explain what TCP/IP is
 * IP Addresses
 * Define DNS and identify its role in the client-server relationship
+* Explain the difference between domains and subdomains
 * Define HTTP and differentiate it from other protocols
 * Explain request and response headers
 * List some common HTTP response codes